 Students will be notified of the result of the examination by the Student Records Office.

-Thesis students will then be required to submit two hard-bound copies of their thesis, corrected if necessary, before the Master of Public Health (MPH) can be awarded.
-Dissertation students are required to submit one hard-bound copy to the Department.
+Thesis students will then be required to submit a PDF of their thesis, corrected if necessary, before the Master of Public Health (MPH) can be awarded.
+Dissertation students are also required to submit a PDF of their dissertation to the Department.

 Publishing bursaries are available to most Master's thesis students for up to two months after submission while their theses are being examined.
 They are paid at the rate of $13,000 per annum pro rata.